Orange Rhyming Dictionary: Release and touring

 As the album was written with two guitars and a keyboard, they brought in former the Van Pelt guitarist Brian Maryansky to aid in performing the songs live.
 Maryansky had previously played with Daly in the early 1990s act Resurrection.
 In addition to this, Maryansky previously assisted in a photoshoot for Jets to Brazil.
 Orange Rhyming Dictionary was released on October 27, 1998.
-Jade Tree's distribution methods meant that the album was stocked at stores throughout the band's subsequent tours.
-It was in contrast to Dear Year, which suffered from DGC letting it go out-of-print.
+The artwork continues the aesthetic Jade Tree has for their releases, featuring black text against orange and yellow rectangles.
+The label's distribution methods meant that the album was stocked at stores throughout the band's subsequent tours.
+It was in contrast to Dear You, which suffered from DGC letting it go out-of-print.
 Following this, the band toured across the US with the Promise Ring, leading up to a Japanese tour the following month.
 A brief East Coast tour was underway in March 1999; around this time, the band performed at South by Southwest, which Schwarzenbach later called "a train wreck."

 To close out March 1999, Jets to Brazil went on a West Coast tour.
 Following this, they went a tour of the Midwest and East Coast throughout April 1999 being supported by Euphone, Macha, and Pedro the Lion; Jets to Brazil took a month's break following this.
 Schwarzenbach spent the next few months visiting his uncle in Mexico and traveling on a boat ride to California.
 In September 1999, the group performed at the Jade Tree/CMJ showcase in New York City, with a handful of East Coast dates around this.
 The band had planned to return to Europe shortly after their April US tour, however, the dates were later rescheduled to November and December 1999, with support from Euphone.
 In February 2000, the group went on an east coast tour, with support from the Americans and a few shows with Turing Machine.